Avrainvillea

 Avrainvillea is a genus of green algae in the family Dichotomosiphonaceae.

 Description

 Avrainvillea is a green siphonous marine macroalgal species.
 In the tropical species the dichotomously and branched filaments are generally united.

 Distribution

-The genus has a worldwide tropical and tropical distribution.
+The genus has a worldwide tropical distribution.

 Ecology

 The species occur from the intertidal to 60m.

 As sources of bioactive natural products

 Avrainvillea erecta was reported to have strong hemagglutination activity.
 In addition, the chloroform fraction of a methanol extract of Avrainvillea erecta exhibited hydrogen peroxide scavenging activity as strong as that shown by gallic acid.

 Eight new species are listed and described.